 It is possible for a graduate with a good degree in biomedical sciences to obtain a place on a four-year, fast-track, graduate entry course to study medicine.

-Half of biomedical sciences graduates are employed six months after graduating, for example as physiotherapists, physiologists and podiatrists.
+Almost three quarters of biomedical sciences graduates are employed six months after graduating, for example as physiotherapists, physiologists and podiatrists.
 One in ten biomedical graduates employed in the UK are working as nurses.
 Just less than one in ten are working as laboratory technicians.

 Nearly a fifth of biomedical sciences graduates undertake further study or a combination of study and work.